-Fruits and vegetables.
-Look for the most colorful produce, says Diane Stadler, PhD, RD, a research assistant professor of medicine at Oregon Health & Science University.
-"The darker the red, the deeper the green, the more yellow, the more orange -- they're the foods that have function."
-That means they're loaded with vitamins and antioxidants.
-Stadler recommends blueberries, red raspberries, and dark cherries as ideal fruits, and she says you can't miss with any of the dark leafy vegetables like spinach, kale, or Swiss chard.
-And you can have them all year because, when it comes to nutrients, frozen is just as good as fresh.
+Their natural color means they're loaded with vitamins and antioxidants.
+Stadler recommends blueberries, red raspberries, and dark cherries as ideal fruits, and says you can't miss with any of the dark, leafy vegetables like spinach, kale, and Swiss chard.
+You can have them all year because, when it comes to nutrients, frozen is just as good as fresh.

 "This is an incredibly important food group for people as they get older," Stadler says.
 "Calcium needs are high and they stay high, and you can't get any other foods with as much calcium as dairy."

 Milk, for example, gives you nearly all the calcium you need in three 8-ounce servings.
 Dairy's also a great source of vitamin D -- it's essential for healthy bones.
 Many people don't get enough of it, and with age, it gets harder for your body to make vitamin D just by being out in the sunshine.

 Stick to low-fat or nonfat milk, yogurt, and cheese.

 These powerhouse foods are pantry essentials.
 A good source of B vitamins, they are also loaded with fiber.

 Whole-grain foods are easy to find.
 "There's a whole variety beyond oatmeal and whole wheat, such as quinoa, which is incredibly high in protein," Stadler says.

 4. Lean Protein

 A lot of foods will give you the protein you need, like fish, poultry, meat, beans, legumes, nuts, and dairy products.